jhfoxliu/REMAP/README.md

 **Suggestions**

 * Including SNPs in `Hisat2` indexes can improve mapping accuracy.
-Please refer to https://daehwankimlab.github.io/hisat2/manual/ about how to add to SNPs.
+Please refer to [`Hisat2 manual`](https://daehwankimlab.github.io/hisat2/manual/) about how to add SNPs.

 **Warnings**